kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Movable/07 - Holy Thursday.md

+# Holy Thursday
-Evening Mass of the Lord's Supper.
+_Holy Thursday of the Lord's Supper_.

 ## Overview
 [[Roman Rite Solemn Mass]] with: